TYPECASTINGSG/rpscript-docs/docs/tutorials/usage.md

 ````
 rps install csv
 ````
 * Module consists of a group of related keywords.
-Module installation adds those keywords into the framework.
+Module installation adds those keywords into the system.
 To view the list of keywords of a module, run the command.
 <pre class="prettyprint nocode"><code>
 rps module &#x3C;moduleName&#x3E;
 </code></pre>

-## Syntax
+## <a name="syntax"></a>Syntax
 ```
 <expression> ::=  <action> ("|" <action>)?
 NL